legendarycode3/mastering-javaScript-course/README.md

 3) Throw Keyword: </br>
 The throw keyword in JavaScript is used to create and raise a custom exception (error).
-When a throw statement is executed, the normal flow of the program is
+When a throw statement is executed, the normal flow of the program is interrupted, and control is passed to the nearest catch block in the call stack.
+If no

 5) Error Object Properties: </br>